An Example of Foolishness

 Our chief ally in this search for wisdom: the right world view; a zeitgeist of suspicion tempered by trust in the laws of physics, curiosity dulled only by the determination to stay focused on a single problem, and a zealot's regard for the scientific method.
 Too often we fall in love with our creations only to be blindsided by the design's faults.
 We're quick to overtly or subconsciously assume certainty when all too often things are not quite so certain.

 Debugging and troubleshooting are not random acts perpetrated by a bewildered engineer.
-There's a clear process we should follow to insure that we both find the problems, and fix them completely and permanently.
+There's a clear process we should follow to ensure that we both find the problems, and fix them completely and permanently.

 The first step: Observe the system's behavior to find the apparent bug.
 In other words, determine the symptoms.
 Always remember that many problems are subtle and exhibit themselves via a confusing set of symptoms.
 Be wary; all too often we pursue a problem only to finally hit our heads in frustration as we realize that the system is indeed supposed to act this way.